Euroclass cables and data or fibre optic cabling in which these standards are affected?

 What is CPR?

-The ‘Construction Projects Regulation’ aims to break down technical barriers and provide a common technical language to assess the performance of construction products and to harmonise the rules for marketing these products.
+Specifically the ‘Construction Projects Regulation’ aims to break down technical barriers and provide a common technical language.
+Thus to assess the performance of construction products and to harmonise the rules for marketing these products.

 Four Key Concepts of CPR: